kakadeh/TrainingJuly18/README.md

-# TrainingJuly18
+# webtest
-This is a first commit of my learning for Automation framework designing training.
+This is a first application to work with aws amazon cloud.